computercog/Legend-of-the-Chambered/README.txt

 -Legend of the Chambered-
 -------------------------
 An unfinished game by Markus Persson.
-Sequel to Prelude of the Chambered.
+Prequel to Prelude of the Chambered.
 Recovered by Toby Davis.

 --------